AgileVentures/av-static-website/source/blog_articles/2017-07-11-av-website-review-part-five.html.markdown

   end
 ```

 Stepping through the code there made it look like the verification was failing - nothing else wrong.
-The `verify_recaptcha` method was returning false ...
-Not sure what's going wrong there and I have the sinking feeling that adding the captcha, as I have, may screw up the other signup methods.
+The `verify_recaptcha` method was returning false ... not sure what's going wrong there and I have the sinking feeling that adding the captcha, as I have, may screw up the other signup methods.
 We'll see.
 First I just need proof positive that we can get it to work at all ...
 It may be that I just can't run it locally like this - I added the `localhost` domain to the domains associated with keys to run locally, but maybe there's more needed to run locally.
 I can see that there's a domain name verification setting in the reCaptcha settings:

 ![recaptcha settings](https://www.dropbox.com/s/53j9mi92omzrls9/Screenshot%202017-07-11%2010.04.42.png?dl=1)